ValonHajredini/Create-new-project-php/README.md

-# phpGenerateCurrentPath
+# phpGenerateCurrentPath workspace
-this app will add new php project using the browser GUI
+* this app will add new php project using the browser GUI